University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/Transcriptome_Practical/Transcriptomics_assembly.md

 ## What you will learn in this Practical

+- Learn how to build and create scripts for an analysis
 - Practice bash commands you have learned
 - Practice QC for NGS data you have learned
 - Learn how to do genome-guided transcriptome assembly